PeakIndicators/Getting-Started-On-Azure-ML/Documents/Work-With-Data-in-Azure-ML.md

-# Connect to data with the Azure Machine Learning studio - Datastore Creation using the web portal
+# Connect to data with the Azure Machine Learning studio - Datastore creation using the web portal

 ## Introduction to data connection in Azure Machine Learning Studio